Jordan Stratford: Steampunk

-Jordan Stratford has been involved in steampunk for many years.
+Jordan Stratford was involved in steampunk for many years.
 He co-founded the Victoria Steam Expo, the first steampunk art exhibition in Canada.
 Vintage Tomorrows, a documentary about the movement, interviewed him at the 2012 event, which he described as "an interactive art experience" The film quotes him encouraging people to engage with technology, make it, break it, and reinvent it.
 CNET described his children's series, the Wollstonecraft Detective Agency novels, as steampunk plus Jane Austen.